Inside: Try these 3 easy tips that make the transition to fall decor so doable!

-Like I mentioned the other day, I used to let the colors of the season dictate my color choices, when in reality they don’t always fit my style so I decided this year to keep with my blues but do them in a bit of a different way.
+Like I mentioned the other day, I used to let the colors of the season dictate my color choices.
+In reality they don’t always fit my style so I decided this year to keep with my blues but do them in a bit of a different way.

 I teamed up with Pier 1 and in the end I was able to easily change up my decor and take it from summer into fall with just a few switches!
-I boiled it down to just 3 easy tips so that you too can take your home decor from summer mode into fall mode.
+I boiled it down to just 3 easy tips so that you too can transition your home decor from summer into fall.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure.